shreejitmurthy/star/README.md

     <img src="scs/example2.png" width="600">
 </p>

 Only 8 asserts are recognised because of fatal assertions that abort the rest of the function and subsequently don't reach the next assert (in `test_strings` and `test_addition`).
+There are more functions, but those are shown seperately below (todo).

 ### Macros
 All the assertions are function-like macros, but there are a few others that, if you choose, should be defined before `#include`-ing the header: